WEN 56200i - 1600/2000W Inverter Generator

 Power & Run Time

-Running on gasoline, the WEN 56200i operates with a 79.7 cc WEN OHV 4-stroke engine, delivering 120V, with a running wattage of 1,600W and a peak wattage of 2,000W.
-Moreover, the parallel capability (WEN 56421 Parallel kit (opens in a new tab) not included) enables power output to double when paired with another similar or compatible unit, providing increased energy capacity and versatility for a wide range of needs.
+The WEN 56200i's design includes a gasoline-fueled 79.7 cc WEN OHV 4-stroke engine.
+With a 120V output, it gives a running wattage of 1,600W and also a peak wattage of 2,000W.
+Additionally, the parallel capability (WEN 56421 Parallel kit (opens in a new tab) not included) facilitates doubling of power output when linked to another similar or compatible unit, offering enhanced energy capacity and reliability for diverse requirements.

-With a noise rating of 50 dBA (just as noisy as a conversation at home), the inverter generator's starting mechanism is centered around a manual recoil starter system.
+With a noise rating of 50 dBA (just as noisy as a refrigerator), the inverter generator's starting mechanism is centered around a simple traditional pull-start mechanism.

-The 56200i's fuel tank holds 1 gallon, ensuring uninterrupted operation for up to 9.4 hours with a full tank (fuel consumption approximately 0.11 GPH).
+The 56200i's fuel tank, with a capacity of 1 gallon, supports uninterrupted operation for up to 9.4 hours when fully fueled (fuel consumption at an estimated 0.11 gallons per hour).

 Outlets

-It also sports 2 DC outlets: there's a 12V 8A receptacle enabling simple battery charging for added ease and a 5V USB port designed for hassle-free charging of various electronic devices such as smartphones and tablets, ensuring uninterrupted usage.
+Additionally, it offers 2 DC outlets: there's a 12V 8A receptacle enabling simple battery charging for added ease and a 5V USB port perfect for conveniently charging mobile phones, tablets, and other electronic devices.

 Portability

-With its weight totaling only 50 lbs, the 56200i stands out as a lightweight generator.
+The 56200i is a lightweight, portable generator, as it only weighs 50 lbs.
 With its manageable weight, one person can easily move it around, ensuring power wherever needed.
-This convenience is further enhanced by its handle (molded in the case), which allows for easy carrying.
+With its handle (molded in the case), carrying it becomes a breeze, adding to its convenience.

 Features

-With its built-in fuel gauge, the inverter generator provides quick and convenient gas level checks.
+Featuring a built-in fuel gauge, the inverter generator offers quick, convenient, and easy gas level checks at a glance.

 Product Video